IgniteUI/igniteui-xplat-docs/doc/en/components/themes/elevations.md

 ---
-title: $Platform$ Styling and Themes | $Platform$ Elevations | Infragistics
+title: {Platform} Styling and Themes | {Platform} Elevations | Infragistics
 _description:
-_keywords: $ProductName$, Infragistics, Elevations, Styling
+_keywords: {ProductName}, Infragistics, Elevations, Styling
 mentionedTypes: ["Elevations"]
 ---

-# Elevations in $ProductName$
+# Elevations in {ProductName}

-The implementation of the Elevations in $ProductName$ is modeled after the [Elevations in Material Design](https://material.io/design/environment/elevation.html#elevation-in-material-design).
+The implementation of the Elevations in {ProductName} is modeled after the [Elevations in Material Design](https://material.io/design/environment/elevation.html#elevation-in-material-design).
 They are used to establish and maintain functional boundaries between Document Object Model trees to enable better functional encapsulation.

 ## Overview

-$ProductName$ shadows closely follow the Material Design guidelines for establishing depth hierarchy based on 25 elevation levels.
+{ProductName} shadows closely follow the Material Design guidelines for establishing depth hierarchy based on 25 elevation levels.
 The size of the shadow cast is related to the elevation level number.
 The higher the elevation level number, the larger the shadow will be.
-Elevations in $ProductName$ are exposed as CSS variables.
+Elevations in {ProductName} are exposed as CSS variables.
 Each variable stores a set of 3 `box-shadows`.
 These `box-shadows` represent the umbra, penumbra, and antumbra elements that are the properties of shadows as observed in the real world.

-Here's a list of resting elevations as used in various components in $ProductName$ in the Bootstrap Theme and their corresponding CSS variable names:
+Here's a list of resting elevations as used in various components in {ProductName} in the Bootstrap Theme and their corresponding CSS variable names:

 | Component                                       | Default Elevation Level | CSS Variable       |
 | ----------------------------------------------- | ----------------------- | ------------------ |